coddingtonbear/saleae-enrichable-spi-analyzer/README.md

 ### Feature (Enablement)

 For either performance reasons or expediency, you might want to receive messages of only certain types.
-Upon launching your script, your script will be given the opportunity to disable specific message types by repsonding appropriately.
+Upon launching your script, your script will be given the opportunity to disable specific message types by responding appropriately.

-For message types that can be disabled by this analyzer, your script will recieve the following tab-delimited fields ending with a newline character:
+For message types that can be disabled by this analyzer, your script will receive the following tab-delimited fields ending with a newline character:

 * "feature"
 * "bubble", "marker", or "tabular"